 New Customers vs. Existing Customers

-Prior to Active Directory Integration (ADI), all user accounts in the KnowBe4 Console are considered to be console-managed.
+Prior to Active Directory Integration (ADI), all user accounts in the KnowBe4 Console were considered console-managed.
 This means changes are made in the console by either editing the users directly or updating them via CSV imports.
 Once ADI has been enabled and the sync occurs, users are considered to be AD-managed, meaning changes are all done at the Active Directory level and then pushed out to the console.

 - The KnowBe4 servers review the information sent and update the users and groups on the server according to the following logic:

 - For user email addresses, proxy addresses will be pulled by default.
-If you want to use something other than proxy addresses, you will need to change the ADIsync.conf file's emailAttrib setting to a different field name (such as "mail") after installation but PRIOR to running the ADI sync service.
+If you want to use something other than proxy addresses, you will need to change the ADIsync.conf file's emailAttrib setting to a different field name (such as "mail") after installation but prior to running the ADI sync service.
 For more information, see: How Do I Change Where to Pull the Email Addresses from Active Directory?

 - If an AD user has an email address that matches an existing KnowBe4 console account, then that console user account becomes AD-managed.